-Regardless of whether you buy a new or used engine, you should be aware that certain parts need to be replaced.
+Regardless of whether you buy a new or used engine, you should be aware that certain other parts need to be replaced as well.
 You may wonder why this is necessary, especially if the engine is new.

 As we discussed in our post, Why you should buy a used motor instead of a new one, even if you buy a new motor, it does not come ready to run.
 In other words, replacing the parts listed below is an additional cost you can’t avoid.